Skip to Content

 New clients often have questions about what will happen in Fayette County, potential legal consequences, and how to make the best choices for themselves.
 During our first conversation, we will discuss what to expect at each stage—from your initial hearing to options for resolution.
 Restoring confidence and control in your legal journey is our top priority, and we answer your questions with care, honesty, and clarity.

 Call our firm now to speak with a highly experienced prostitution attorney in Lexington at (859) 951-3112 or reach out online.
-Bleile & Dawson offers 50+ years combined experience, and we are available 24/7 to discuss your case.
+Bleile & Dawson offers 50+ years of combined experience, and we are available 24/7 to discuss your case.

 Understanding Kentucky Prostitution Laws